xz3t/milestone-4/README.md

 ### Media

--   All pictures are provided by business owners and have copyright on them.
+-   All pictures are provided by business owners and own them.

 ### Acknowledgements